wp-plugins/list-all-urls/readme.txt

 Now, why would such a feature be helpful?

-First off, it allows to to quickly check all of your website URLs to ensure they are using valid characters (i.e no % symbols that may have been entered by copying and pasting from another document).
+First off, it allows you to quickly check all of your website URLs to ensure they are using valid characters (i.e no % symbols that may have been entered by copying and pasting from another document).

 Secondly, let's say you're planning on moving your website to a new URL, or perhaps you would like to update many of your website's existing URLs for better SEO or accessibility.
 This plugin give you a quick and easy way to view all website URLs on one single screen and can serve as a great starting point for creating a list of 301 redirects as part of an .htaccess file.